To start, what is noReset in terms of Appium?

-noReset is used to set the state of the app.
-It is defined as true or false boolean value:
+noReset is used to maintain the state of the application.
+It is defined as true or false boolean value.

-If you are running automated tests using Real Devices on Sauce Labs, you might notice that when you try to set noReset to any boolean value (true/false) on iOS it will always be true, despite the documentation which says that noReset is always set to false on Sauce Labs.
+When running automated tests using Real Devices on Sauce Labs, you might notice that setting noReset to any boolean value (true/false) on an iOS test will always show the value as true, despite the documentation which indicates that noReset set to false being the default on Sauce Labs.

 Note: noReset has to be used in conjunction with cacheId in order to work.

-As mentioned above, to change the value of noReset, it has to be used along with cacheId to work.
+To change the value of noReset, it has to be used in conjunction with cacheId.

 -